Europe's media differ over publishing Charlie Hebdo cartoons

 "We lack a vision of history if we simply shut down a proud tradition critical of religion and ideology which also includes Chaplin's 'The Dictator' and Monty Python's 'Life of Brian'," he wrote in Aftenposten, which published three Charlie Hebdo cartoons over most of an inside page.

-The "Life of Brian", satirizing the origins and precepts of Christianity, provoked protests when it was first shown in 1975.
+The "Life of Brian", satirising the origins and precepts of christianity, provoked protests when it was first shown in 1975.

 DEEP ROOTS IN WESTERN CULTURE